 You can implement Multi-tiered Memberships – Suppose you have somehow bagged the streaming rights to HBO’s Game of Thrones.
 You can sell a subscription to users who want to watch the show as it is released, and another (pricier) subscription to users who wish to catch-up with episodes of previous seasons.

 With your own subscription video on demand platform you can customize user’s experience.
 You also have flexibility over pricing, meaning that you can effectively monetize from budget customers as well as from customers seeking a superior experience.
+In this case, don’t forget to integrate a local phone service so that customers can reach out whenever they have questions and get quicker support.

 Netflix has a tiered pricing model, starting at $7.99 in the US.
 By upgrading to the $9.99 subscription users can simultaneously watch Netflix on two screens, and for $11.99 subscription can access it on 4 screens.
 Most new video on demand platforms implement a variant of a freemium model, with free content available to attract new users, and then tiered pricing options.